aleseixas/financial_platform/README.md

-# financial_platform
+# Financial Platform
-In this repository, a group software engineering project will be carried out along with the Itaú challenge.
-With this, we will develop a financial education platform.
+### Introduction
+Financial Platform is a project for the software engineering course (MC656 - Unicamp) based on the __Itaú Quantitative Challenge__.
+Our goal with this project is to create a open platform hosted on Github Pages to be a guide for many people out there who want to learn more about finance control, investiments and economy.

+### Developers Team